alexeygrigorev/data-science-interviews/technical.md

 <br/>

 **14) Three sum**.
-Given an array, and a target value, find all possible combinations such that the sum of three distinct elements is equal to the target value.
+Given an array, and a target value, find all possible combinations of three distinct numbers such that the sum of these three distinct numbers is equal to the target value.

 Example: